SummerA0318/cse15l-lab-reports/Lab-Report-3.md

 I choose grep as my command and the first interesting option is `grep -i` which can search for the word without the limit of upper or lower case.

-My first example is to search in all the documents in the technical folder from lab4, and I get all the lines from all the txt files in the folder that contains the word "chapter" while being case insensitive:
+My first example is to search in all the documents in the technical folder from lab4 for the word "CHAPTER", and I get all the lines from all the txt files in the folder that contains the word while being case insensitive:

  ```
 linyubing@linyubingdeMacBook-Pro lab4 % grep -i "CHAPTER" */*/*.txt